mettle/sendportal-docs/api-subscriber-segments.md

 ## Store

-Adds a list of segments to the given subscriber.
-Returns a list of the segments that the subscriber is in.
+Assigns a list of tags to the given subscriber.
+Returns a list of tags that have been assigned to the subscriber.

-This endpoint is idempotent, meaning that segments already added to the subscriber will not be continuously added on repeated requests to this endpoint.
-However, if the intention is to supply a full list of segments that the subscriber should be in, the Update endpoint should be used instead.
+This endpoint is idempotent, meaning that tags already assigned to the subscriber will not be continuously added on repeated requests to this endpoint.
+However, if the intention is to supply a full list of tags that should be assigned to the given subscriber, the Update endpoint should be used instead.

 #### Endpoint

-`POST /api/v1/workspaces/{workspaceId}/subscribers/{subscriberId}/segments`
+`POST /api/v1/workspaces/{workspaceId}/subscribers/{subscriberId}/tags`

 #### Expected Response Code
 200

 #### Request Fields

-- segments: `array<int>`
+- tags: `array<int>`

 #### Response Fields